Synock/UE5Inventory/README.md

 # Unreal Engine 5 Inventory proof of concept

+## Notice: This version of the repository will be updated to a more modern, plugin based approach which will completely break its current behavior.
 This repo is a proof of concept, grid based, fully replicated inventory and equipment system for unreal engine 5.

 For convenience, it also includes a separated money, merchant and loot system.